gina-alaska/alaska_affordable_energy_model-data/diesel_fuel_prices.md

       * Years (year) [2015 - 2076]
   * Processing Steps
     1. Export Diesel Fuel Prices tab from source file.
 Make sure to have enough digits & dollar signs removed.
     2. Remove all headers but the one that begins with ID.
+Make sure the ID column is all on one line (not split between Rural (0) and Urban(1)).

 ### Source File
   * Description: Manley Hot Springs Model Draft.
 The Diesel Fuel Prices tabs contain the relevant information.